When Is It Medical Malpractice?

 Find Out If You Have A Case

-I have offices in Clifton and Hackensack, and I welcome medical negligence cases throughout North Jersey and statewide.
-To schedule a free consultation, call me at 973-928-0577 or use the online contact form.
+With office locations in Clifton, Hackensack and Montclair, New Jersey, and in Port Chester and South Rye, New York, we assist medical malpractice victims throughout New Jersey and New York.
+To schedule a free consultation, call us today at 973-928-0577 or use our online contact form.

-The Law Offices of Peter G. Aziz & Associates LLC handles medical malpractice cases on a contingency fee.
-This means there is no upfront cost and you owe attorney fees only if I secure compensation through a settlement or verdict.
+All medical malpractice claims are handled on a contingency fee basis.
+This means there is no upfront cost, and you owe attorney fees only if we secure compensation through a settlement or verdict.